bschulzlab/glypniro/README.md

 The above command would instruct the script to use the `test_experiment.xlsx` file as input file and output as `test_output.xlsx`.
 Without `-t` optional parameter, we only use the information of what glycans were found but not assigning them any positions.
 The AUC will only be combined for those PSMs with the same peptide sequence and glycan combination.

+# Note for using with PeakView SWATH data

+The script `reformat.py` included under the `peakview_byonics` folder within GlypNirO should be used to generate appropriate input for GlypNirO from SWATH and Byonic data.

+`python reformat.py -b byonic.xlsx -p peakview_peptide.xlsx -o description_peakview.xlsx`

+The command above will generate input files from experiment information and peptides information from GlypNirO and SWATH and create a description file that can be directly input into the main GlypNirO script.
+For optimal result, the SWATH library used for the PeakView should be constructed from Byonic identification data.